Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 	.turn_tolerance = 0.0,
 	.lookahead_distance = 0.0,
 	.track_width = 0.0,
-	.wheel_radius = 0.0,
+	.wheel_diameter = 0.0,
-	.external_gear_ratio = (double)(1 / 1),
+	.gearing = (1.0 / 1.0),
 });
 ```

-All these values are set to 0, though, and need to be tuned for your specific drivetrain configuration.
-Let's go over each of them individually (backwards, since the first 4 values are the hardest to tune).
+All these values are set to 0, though, and need to be tuned for your specific drivetrain.
+Let's go over each of them individually.

-## External Gear Ratio
+## Gearing

-The `external_gear_ratio` parameter of `tao::DrivetrainProfile` describes the gear ratio used by your drivetrain.
-The parameter accepts a fraction of `(double)(DRIVE_TEETH / DRIVEN_TEETH)`.
-Let's say you have a drivetrain where your motors are on an 86 tooth gear engaged with a 60 tooth gear attached to your wheels.
-Your gear ratio would be `.external_gear_ratio = (double)(84 / 60)`.
+The `gearing` parameter of `tao::DrivetrainProfile` describes the external gear ratio used by your drivetrain.
+The parameter accepts a fraction of `(DRIVE_TEETH / DRIVEN_TEETH)`.
+Let's say you have a drivetrain where your motors are attached to an 84 tooth gear that drives a 60 tooth gear attached to your wheels.
+Your gearing `(84.0 / 60.0)`.

+> Note: It's important that decimals (e.g. `84.0` rather than `84`) are used when passing in a gear ratio fraction to avoid unexpected behavior when dividing integers.

-If you have no gear ratio at all (your wheels are directly powered by motors), then leave this property as `1` to say you have a 1:1 direct drive.
+If you have no gear ratio at all (your wheels are directly powered by motors), then leave this property as `1.0` to indicate you have a 1:1 direct drive.

-## Wheel Radius
+## Wheel Diameter

-This value describes the radius of your drivetrain's driven wheels.
-Measure the distance between the center of your wheels to the outside edge, and set that measurement as your wheel radius.
+This value describes the diameter of your drivetrain's driven wheels.
+To find this number, measure the distance from the center of the left wheels to the center of the right wheels.
+The wheels currently sold by VEX come in sizes of `2.75`, `3.25`, `4.0` inch diameters, however some of the older wheels (such as the discontinued versions of the 4-inch Omni-wheels) had a slightly larger diameter than advertised.

 > IMPORTANT: The units you use for measurement here (and in `.track_width` below) will determine the units used for everything else (including odometry and movement functions).